dandob23/dandob23/README.md

 ### Hi there 👋

+I'm a software developer student at a Hungarian university with a passion for becoming a video game developer (or something equally exciting). 🎮

+Feel free to explore my GitHub repositories, where you can find some of my coding adventures.

+Wish me luck on my journey! 🚀

 <!--
 **dandob23/dandob23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.